0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

 inner circle, as well as his political base believe they are entitled to the rights and protections of the law, and meanwhile cast blame and stigmatize those least able to defend themselves.
-Their in-group will be the first to receive the of bailouts, and the negative consequences will be blamed upon, and most effect the out-group.
+Their in-group will be the first to receive the benefit of any bailouts, and the negative consequences will be blamed upon, and most adversely affect the out-group.
 As [Adam Serwer](https://www.theatlantic.com/ideas/archive/2018/10/the-cruelty-is-the-point/572104/) puts it: <q>the cruelty is the point</q>: